EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `capillaryFlow_VanDijk2010`: computes the upward water flow in the soil layers
+- `capillaryFlow_VanDijk2010`: Computes the upward capillary flux of water through soil layers using the Van Dijk (2010) method.

 </details>